electric-sql/legacy-cli/README.md

 electric reset [--env ENV]
 ```

-Use this with care (and only in development) as it explicitly causes data loss.
+WARNING: Use this with care (and usually only in development) as it explicitly causes data loss.

 ## Contributing